 Due it’s prime location right between the desert of Cortez and the massive, jagged San Juan Mountain Range, Durango is a hub for any adventure you could dream up.

-On top of it, you don’t have to be a hardcore adventure to love it here.
-Home to the iconic Durango & Silverton Narrow Gauge Railroad, Durango draws plenty of people who simply love nature and there are plenty of adventures to along with a relaxing adventure like the train ride.
+You don’t have to be a hardcore adventurer to love it here either!
+Home to the iconic Durango & Silverton Narrow Gauge Railroad, Durango draws plenty of people who simply love nature and the outdoors and who look forward to’ a relaxing day riding the train and enjoying the views.

 Where is Durango, Colorado